SaswatPadhi/saswatpadhi.github.io/_blogposts/2024_01_mermaidjs-setup/index.md

 But from what I understood from the changes,
 I think they are adding the rendering logic to Mermaid, and trying to avoid external dependencies.
-I the mean time, I could come up with a pretty easy _fix_, using Mermaid's _secret_ `postRenderCallback` option.
+In the mean time, I could come up with a pretty easy _fix_, using Mermaid's _secret_ `postRenderCallback` option.
 I didn't find anything in the Mermaid 10.x documentation regarding this function, but a few searches for "mermaidjs callback support" took me to this bug report: